themostclueless/qeaml.github.io/pages/characters/Nil.md

 ---
 title: Nil
 in: Character Encyclopedia
-desc: Nil is a character in Gar28
+desc: Nil is a species in found in the game Gar28.
-thumb: /static/Img/Character/Nil/Nil1.jpg
+thumb: /static/Img/Character/Nil/Stoneroute.webp
-keywords: [Character]
+keywords: [Character, Bear, Gar28]
 ---

 ---
 template: "ChEn/portrait"
 char: "Nil"
-file: "Nil1.jpg"
+file: "Stoneroute.webp"
 charName: "Nil"
 ---

-**Nil** is an original character designed by [qeaml] and based off Bip.
+**Nil** is a species found in the game Gar28, designed by [qeaml] and based off Bip.

 ## Appearance

-Nils are white creatures with bear-like ears, black stripes on its back and a smile on it's face.
+Nils are white creatures with bear-like ears and black stripes on their back.

 ## Trivia

 * Nil is voiced by SAM (Software Automatic Mouth)
 * Nil was the first character to physically appear in the Gar28.
 Gar herself didn't have a sprite until a later alpha version.
-*

 ## Gallery